splunk/splunk-operator/docs/_configuration/SmartStore.md

 # SmartStore Resource Guide

+{: .note }
-*NOTE: The below method is a temporary way of installing SmartStore configuration & indexes.
+The below method is a temporary way of installing SmartStore configuration & indexes.
 Starting from the Splunk Operator release 1.0.2, an enhanced App installation framework is introduced which is the recommended method to install SmartStore indexes & configuration.
-The below method may still be used to specify the S3 access keys, which avoids storing them in the S3 buckets (via the App installation framework)*
+The below method may still be used to specify the S3 access keys, which avoids storing them in the S3 buckets (via the App installation framework)

-The Splunk Operator includes a method for configuring a SmartStore remote storage volume with index support using a [Custom Resource](https://splunk.github.io/splunk-operator/CustomResources.html).
+The Splunk Operator includes a method for configuring a SmartStore remote storage volume with index support using a [Custom Resource](/configuration/CustomResources).
 The SmartStore integration is not implemented as a StorageClass.
 This feature and its settings rely on support integrated into Splunk Enterprise.
 See [SmartStore](https://docs.splunk.com/Documentation/Splunk/latest/Indexer/AboutSmartStore) for information on the feature and implementation considerations.

  * SmartStore configuration is supported on these Custom Resources: Standalone and ClusterManager.
  * SmartStore support in the Splunk Operator is limited to Amazon S3 & S3-API-compliant object stores only if you are using the CRD configuration for S3 as described below."